alexk99/the_router/bras/bras_howto_eng.md

 	log file /var/log/quagga/zebra.log

 The most important command in this file is the command "table 250".
-It tells Zebra to install received routes into an additional linux routing table with id 250.
+It tells Zebra to install received routes into the additional linux routing table with id 250.
-Id of this tables should be added to /etc/iproute2/rt_tables
+Id of this table should be added to /etc/iproute2/rt_tables

 	250     rt1

-Using a separate routing table is requied so the received routes do not mess with routes linux uses in its standard network operations.
-The routes quagga receives via KNI interfaces and then install to the table 'rt1' are meant only for the_router and have no value for the linux host.
-The zebra will pass that routes to the_router via "zebra FIB push interface" after they have been received and installed into the table 'rt1'.
+Using a separate routing table is requied so the received routes do not mess with the routes that linux uses for its own network operations.
+The routes that quagga receives via KNI interfaces and install to the table 'rt1' are meant only for the_router and have no value for the linux host.
+Zebra will pass that routes to the_router via "zebra FIB push interface".

 Run zebra